mvdh7/PyCO2SYS/docs/co2sys_nd.md

-# Calculate everything with `CO2SYS_nd`
+# Calculate everything with `pyco2.sys`

 ## Syntax

-From v1.5.0, the recommended way to run PyCO2SYS is to calculate everything you need at once with the top-level `CO2SYS_nd` function.
+From v1.6.0, the recommended way to run PyCO2SYS is to calculate everything you need at once with the top-level `pyco2.sys` function.
 The syntax is:

     :::python
     import PyCO2SYS as pyco2
-    results = pyco2.CO2SYS_nd(par1, par2, par1_type, par2_type, **kwargs)
+    results = pyco2.sys(par1, par2, par1_type, par2_type, **kwargs)

 The simplest possible syntax above only requires values for two carbonate system parameters (`par1` and `par2`) and the types of these parameters (`par1_type` and `par2_type`).
 Everything else is assigned default values.
 To override the default values, add in the relevant `kwargs` from below.

-If you wish to also calculate [uncertainties](../uncertainty), you should put the `kwargs` into a dict and splat this into `CO2SYS_nd` with `**` as shown above, as you will need to use it again later.
+If you wish to also calculate [uncertainties](../uncertainty), you should put the `kwargs` into a dict and splat this into `pyco2.sys` with `**` as shown above, as you will need to use it again later.

+!!! warning "`sys == CO2SYS_nd`"

+    `pyco2.sys` is and will remain identical to `pyco2.CO2SYS_nd`, which was introduced in v1.5.0 (and which still works).

 ## Arguments

-Each argument to `CO2SYS_nd` can either be a single scalar value, or a [NumPy array](https://docs.scipy.org/doc/numpy/reference/generated/numpy.array.html) containing a series of values.
+Each argument to `pyco2.sys` can either be a single scalar value, or a [NumPy array](https://docs.scipy.org/doc/numpy/reference/generated/numpy.array.html) containing a series of values.
 A combination of different multidimensional array shapes and sizes is allowed as long as they can all be [broadcasted](https://numpy.org/doc/stable/user/basics.broadcasting.html) with each other.

-!!! info "`PyCO2SYS.CO2SYS_nd` arguments"
+!!! info "`pyco2.sys` arguments"

     #### Carbonate system parameters